* OPEC-led supply cut seen extended by six to nine months

 Some analysts argue that deeper cuts are required to balance the market, pointing to a slight rise in OPEC exports this year.

-Some OPEC members are exempt from output cuts and the U.S. Energy Information Administration (EIA) expects OPEC net oil export revenues to rise in 2017, partly because of "slightly higher" OPEC output.
+The U.S. Energy Information Administration (EIA) expects OPEC net oil export revenues to rise in 2017, partly because of "slightly higher" OPEC output.

 Deeper cuts might, however, serve to stimulate U.S. shale production, said Schieldrop at SEB Markets.